wazuh/wazuh-documentation/source/upgrade-guide/upgrading-agent/latest_wazuh3_minor_agent.rst

   .. group-tab:: APT

-    This step is not necessary if the user set the packages to the ``hold`` state instead of disabling the repositories.
+    This step is not necessary if the user set the packages to the ``hold`` state instead of disabling the repository.

     .. code-block:: console